 Nitrates tend to be a bit sneakier.
 They build up in the aquarium over time in clean, properly cycled aquariums.
 Bi-weekly water changes help keep nitrate levels down and keep your fish healthier.

-A school of schooling fish should be added all at once to reduce stress, though you should be prepared to do extra water changes for a short period in order to counteract the potential increases in ammonia or nitrite.
+A group of schooling fish should be added all at once to reduce stress, though you should be prepared to do extra water changes for a short period in order to counteract the potential increases in ammonia or nitrite.

-Neon Tetras are not picky when it comes to food and will accept almost any tropical fish food flakes.
+Glow Neon Tetras are not picky when it comes to food and will accept almost any tropical fish food flakes.
 They seem to prefer flakes over pellets, but aside from that, they will accept almost any brand.

 Since overfeeding can lead to excess ammonia, nitrite, and nitrate, it is important to feed several small meals per day.
 Neon Tetras are typically fed a few pinches of flakes, whatever they can eat in 20-35 seconds, two or three times a day.

 The smallest school should be 8-12 tetras, depending on the tank size.
 The more tetras you have, the most comfortable they will be and the less they will hide.
+Plus, the way a large school of Neon Tetra fish moves around the tank in complete harmony is mesmerizing to watch!

-Role in Planted Aquariums
+Keeping Neon Tetras in Planted Aquariums

 Neon Tetras have been an integral part of planted aquariums for decades.
 Their splash of red and blue against dense green backdrops has been a popular contrast in the aquascaping hobby for decades.